 The first step consists in forecasting the yearly total electrical load for a given country.
-After the normalisation of the 2016 total load for temperature, an estimation of the growth of the total demand is taken.
+After the normalisation of the 2018 total load for temperature, an estimation of the growth of the total demand is taken.
 Yearly normalised demand fluctuations are mainly due to economic indicators (GDP, growth of population, industry...), energy efficiency improvements and electrification (new usage of electricity, switching between energy sources).

-For the analysis of the winter 2017-18, the latest forecast available at the time of the IHS CERA14 consultancy bureau was taken as reference.
-A high sensitivity to this value was also evaluated taking into account the average yearly growth (2015-2020) of the demand from the EU reference scenario 2016.
-For the analysis of the winter 2018-19, the latest forecast available of IHS CERA will be used.
+For the analysis of the winter 2018-19, the latest forecast available at the time of the IHS MARKIT15 consultancy bureau was taken as reference.
+For the analysis of the winter 2019-20, the latest forecast available of IHS MARKIT will be used again.